27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 • Live baits are either given away to fellow anglers or disposed of in the garbage.

-For more information, anglers need to pay for a license.
+Anglers need to pay for a license for more information.
 The money is used to organize training for young and fresh anglers.
-The app provides information about fish stocking, waterbody restoration, and other activities of TPWD.
+The app provides information about fish stocking, water body restoration, and other TPWD activities.

 Conclusion